victorbrax/filebrax-hub/README.md

 # Greetings! ⚜

 The Filebrax Hub (which doesn't share any similarity with my nickname) is a fully functional project for handling file uploads and downloads on a server.
 It has been developed using Flask as its Micro Framework, with the goal of providing an efficient internal environment.
-Moreover, thanks to its well-structured architecture using Blueprints, it allows for easy integration of additional backend modules (e.g., Tracker Tickets, a tracking and management application that I plan to release soon).
+Moreover, thanks to its well-structured architecture using Blueprints, it allows for easy integration of additional backend modules (e.g., [Tracker Tickets](https://github.com/victorbrax/TrackerG), a tracking and management application that I plan to release soon).

-## Demo 🚧
+## Demo 🖼️

 Soon, I will make available the main pages of the application in a non-functional way using the GitHub Pages feature for non-experienced programming users.
 </br>